top of page

 In terms of this conference, we like to think of the Shrine representing moments of reflection, synthesis, and inner listening.
 Held within the unique atmosphere of Cathedral Lodge and its proximity to the Cathedral itself, these moments invite participants to honour biblio-poetry therapy as a practice of care, conscience, and meaning, rooted as much in silence as in speech.

-We look forward to meeting and walking alongside the friends and colleagues from across Europe who are able to join us on this unique journey.
+We look forward to meeting and walking alongside friends and colleagues from across Europe who are able to join us on this unique journey.
+Together, we will explore how words can heal and transform lives, fostering a shared journey of learning and connection within the European biblio/poetry therapy community.

 bottom of page